Conflict of interest

-In the interests of transparency and to help readers form their own judgements of potential bias, “ScienceRise: Medical Science” journals' require authors to declare any competing financial and/or non-financial interests in relation to the work described.
+In the interests of transparency and to help readers form their own judgments about possible bias, the ScienceRise: Medical Science requires authors to declare any competing financial and/or non-financial interests in the work described.

 Authors should indicate all the information necessary to confirm transparency in terms of potential financial interests:

 - organizations interested in financing this development, the specific roles of such organizations in the design of the study or work with certain parts of the manuscript, including collection, analysis, systematization of the data given in the manuscript, as well as in deciding on the publication of the manuscript;

 - organizations that can extract financial interests from the publication of a manuscript or incur losses as a result of its publication as a finished article in a journal;

 - organizations that finance research at the material level (equipment, tooling, components, consumables, reagents, etc.) and/or payroll.

 Authors are encouraged to provide information regarding personal financial interests if they can influence others who may suffer losses as a result of the publication of the manuscript as an article in the journal.